Alluxio/alluxio/docs/en/advanced/Configuration-Settings.md

 TODO: does this work for the driver side?
 We should use the `--driver-java-options` for the driver options, since this also works for local drivers.
+TODO: link to the configuration section of the spark page

 In the Spark Shell, this can be achieved by: